Fuel economy label

 Fuel Costs are estimated for a distance of 12,000 miles.
 This is based on the 'combined' fuel economy figure (see below) and a UK average fuel price.

 Vehicle Excise Duty (VED or 'road tax') bands are colour-coded from GREEN for cars in the lowest VED bracket (lowest CO2 emissions) through the colours of the spectrum to RED for the highest VED brackets (highest CO2 emissions).
-Annual rates are shown on the car label according to the new A to M banding system.
+Annual rates are shown on the car label according to the car's CO2 emissions.
 The annual rates are typically £140 for all cars, though zero-emission models are charged nothing, and all cars with a list price of £40,000 or more will pay a Premium Rate of £450 for years two to six.
 Alternativelly fuelled vehicles are eligible for a £10 discount off the First Year and Standard rates.

 Fuel Consumption information is measured over three test-cycles: 'urban' (city driving), 'extra-urban' (motorway) and 'combined' (mixed) and is presented in 'mpg' (miles per gallon) and 'litres/100 km' units.
 Although the real-world fuel economy is likely to be lower than the figures quoted (around 20% lower on average), the figures are a very good way for comparing different cars.

 Battery electric and plug-in hybrid vehicle labels include additional information and follow a slightly different calculation method.
 Battery electric vehicles adopt the same calculation as traditionally fuelled models using an average electricity price.
 In both cases, electricity consumption (miles/kWh) and electric range (miles) are calculated.